-- 1. Leveraging Other Sources of funding Up to fifteen (15) points - 2.
-Firm Commitment of Operating or Rental Asisstane Up to twenty (20) points - 3.
-Universal Design Up to ten (10) points - 4.
-Green Design and Energy Efficiency Up to ten (10) points - 5.
-Access to Transportation Up to ten (10) points - 6.
-Coordination with other State Agencies Up to ten (10) points - 7.
-Coordination of services Up to five (5) points - 8.
-Neighborhood Assets A maximum of ten (10) points i.
+1. Leveraging Other Sources of funding - Up to een () points

+- 2. Firm Commitment of Operating or Rental Asisstane Up to () points - 3.
+Universal Design Up to () points - 4.
+Green Design and Energy Efficiency Up to () points - 5.
+Access to Transportation Up to () points - 6.
+Coordination with other State Agencies Up to () points - 7.
+Coordination of services Up to () points - 8.
+Neighborhood Assets A maximum of () points - 9.
+Development Team Characterisitics Up to () points - 10.
+Supportive Housing Institute/Predevelopment Certification Up to () points. - 11.
+Statewide Referral Network Participation Up to t() points i.
 Describe the grantee's required priority for funding based on the extent to which the application makes use of non-federal funding sources.
 If not distributing funds by selecting applications submitted by eligible recipients, enter "N/A".